 Everyone knows how to listen, right?
 There can’t be a right or wrong way, can there?
-While there is no correct or incorrect way to listen to a piece of music, a skill called active listening is favourable.
+While there is no correct or incorrect way to listen to a piece of music, a skill called active listening is favorable.
 Did you know that nearly 50% of Spotify streams are skipped before the song finishes?
 This is because we get distracted and end up passively listening to music.
 If passive listening is your primary manner of listening, then you are missing out!
-It is an important skill for music producers to utilise, and this article will explain why.
+It is an important skill for music producers to utilize, and this article will explain why.
 We will also give you the active listening definition and some active listening techniques and exercises that you can use.

 It is an important skill that music producers should have, plus once you have mastered it, it is a skill that will stay with you forever.
 The more that you actively listen, the easier it will become.
-Active listening brings you closer to the music, and gives you a whole new level of appreciation for it.
+Active listening by definition brings you closer to the music and gives you a whole new level of appreciation for it.
 This appreciation comes from a deeper understanding of the piece, as it becomes a lesson on music production.
-You can listen to what works and what doesn’t, and apply your new knowledge to your own craft.
+You can listen to what works and what doesn’t, and apply your new knowledge to your craft.

-Once you have found yourself a good room and have become mentally prepared to begin active listening, then you can start to employ some of the following methods.
+Once you have found yourself in a good room and have become mentally prepared to begin active listening, then you can start to employ some of the following methods.

 What instruments have been used?
 What is the texture of the song?
 What kind of timbral characteristics can you hear?
 What production techniques have been used?
 What layers are there?

-What are the lyrics saying?
+Active listening definition: What are the lyrics saying?
 In what way do they fit the music?
 Are any lyrics repeated?
 What makes the hook catchy?
 What is the structure of the song like?
 Does it appear to follow a popular structure, such as AABA or ABABCB?
 Does the mood of the song change?